 Germination is a miraculous event that involves a number of factors that include air, water, light, and, of course, temperature.
 Germination increases in higher temperatures – up to a point.
 Once the seeds reach optimum temperatures, which depends on the plant, germination begins to decline.

-Some plant seeds, including cool season vegetables, like lettuce and broccoli, germinate best in temperatures between 55 and 70 F. (13 to 21 C.), while warm season plants, such as squash and marigolds, germinate best when temperatures are between 70 and 85 F. (21 to 13 C.).
+Some plant seeds, including cool season vegetables like lettuce and broccoli, germinate best in temperatures between 55 and 70 degrees F. (13-21 C.), while warm season plants such as squash and marigolds, germinate best when temperatures are between 70 and 85 degrees F. (21-30 C.).